Illinois avoids downgrade to junk as S&P affirms BBB-minus rating

-CHICAGO (Reuters) - Illinois avoided being saddled with a junk credit rating from S&P, which on Wednesday affirmed the state's BBB-minus rating, citing eased concerns over a possible liquidity crisis in the wake of last week's budget enactment.
+CHICAGO, July 12 (Reuters) - Illinois avoided being tagged with a junk credit rating from S&P, which on Wednesday affirmed the state's BBB-minus rating, citing eased concerns over a possible liquidity crisis in the wake of last week's budget enactment.

-The state, which continues to face major financial challenges, still risks becoming the first U.S. state to be rated junk by other credit rating agencies.
+The state, which still faces major financial challenges, would have been the first U.S. state to be rated junk.

 "Through a combination of spending cuts and tax increases, the budget package brings the state's revenue and expenditure base much closer to structural alignment and reduces the near-term uncertainty that had come to characterize its financial operations," the credit rating agency said in a statement.